Taxi business plan for starting your own business

 5.1 Market Trends

 Taxi operations provide over 60 billion dollars a year to the general US economy.
 The industry employs 2,026,478 people.
 The growth rate of this industry has remained in step with the general growth of the country’s GDP.
-Management feels that by maintaining a local client base, the Company can continue to generate revenues despite the current deleterious economic conditions in the United States.
+Management feels that by maintaining a local client base, the company can continue to generate revenues despite the current deleterious economic conditions in the United States.

 5.2 Marketing Segmentation